example42/psick/README.md

 ### Docker

-Docker operations via Fabric or using the command line require Docker to be locally installed.
+Docker operations via Fabric or the command line require Docker to be locally installed.

 If you use Mac or Windows you need the newer native client, things won't work when using Docker running inside a Virtualbox VM.

 You'll need to run ```docker login``` before trying any operation that involves pushing your images to Docker registry.

 Also Docker can be installed by the setup script.

 ## Using and understanding this control-repo